What is an EICR certificate?

 These regulations have not set any requirement on fixed or portable electrical appliances that a landlord has provided.

-However, it is strongly recommended any electrical appliances provided by a landlord to a tenant should be regularly electrically inspected and tested.
+However, it is strongly recommended that any electrical appliances provided by a landlord to a tenant be regularly electrically inspected and tested.

-It is recommended that the landlords consider testing fixed electrical appliances and the Electrical Installation checks and test simultaneously.
+It is recommended that the landlords consider testing fixed electrical appliances and the Electrical Installation checks and tests simultaneously.

 You can read the BLA guidance on portable appliance testing.

-The above is a record of you reaching out for help in dealing with the tenant’s failure to grant access.
+The above is a record of your asking for help in dealing with the tenant’s failure to grant access.

 How long does it take to do electrical safety checks?